VanillaDevelop/vanilla.sh/vanillash/content/index.md

 {{< /timeline-item >}}
 {{< /timeline >}}

-# Development
+# Skills

-I consider myself an _engineer_ at heart.
-That generally means a lot of tinkering.
-Over the years I've played around with several dozen different programming language, frameworks, and libraries.
-I learned the basics, maybe built a small project with it, and then moved on.
-The problem with this approach is that you never really learn the intricacies of each tool fully, and spend a lot of time re-learning the same concepts with different accents.
-Recently, I've resolved myself to use a smaller toolkit.
+I tend to pick up new skills and technologies quickly, but I don't always stick with them.
+Over the years I've played around with several dozen different programming languages, frameworks, and libraries.
+Recently, I've pivoted to a smaller toolkit, so I can spend more time mastering the intricacies of each tool and building things, rather than re-learning the same concepts with different accents.

 {{< feature-grid >}}
 {{< feature-item
-    title="Dart"
+    title="Flutter"
     image="/images/Flutter-logo.png"
     class="col-half" >}}
-As a huge fan of rapid prototyping and building clean and useful UIs for my applications, I've recently fallen in love with Flutter for building cross-platform frontend apps.
-In the future, I hope to pivot most of my frontend- and full-stack development to Dart and Flutter.
+As a huge fan of rapid prototyping and building clean UIs for my applications, I've recently fallen in love with Flutter for building cross-platform frontend applications.
+In the future, I hope to pivot most of my frontend development to Dart and Flutter.
 {{< /feature-item >}}

 {{< feature-item
     title="Java"
     image="/images/Java-logo.png"
     class="col-half" >}}
-Let's be real: Java is probably not a favourite among coders.
-However, as I have a lot of exposition to Java EE for backend development in my current position, Spring is a natural fit for quickly bootstrapping APIs, and Java-based servers can generally be deployed relatively painlessly.
+I have a lot of exposure to Java EE for backend development in my current position, so Spring is a natural fit for quickly bootstrapping APIs.
+Additionally, Java-based servers can generally be deployed relatively painlessly.
+Hence, Java is a staple in my toolkit for backend development.
 {{< /feature-item >}}

 {{< feature-item
     title="Python"
     image="/images/Python-logo.png"
     class="col-half" >}}
-I used Python excessively during my university days, especially during my master's programme, which was heavily focused on machine learning and data science.
-While I've since sworn off using Python for other use-cases like web-apps (Django ♥), I still use it for data analysis and machine learning projects.
+Python is king when it comes to machine learning and data science.
+I've used it extensively during my master's program, and I still use it for data analysis and machine learning projects to this day.
+For visualizing and sharing results, Jupyter Notebooks are a great tool.
 {{< /feature-item >}}

 {{< feature-item
-    title="C / C# / C++"
+    title="C-based Languages"
     image="/images/C-logo.png"
     class="col-half" >}}
-Although C# holds a special place in my heart for being the first programming language I learned, I tend not to come in contact with it very frequently.
-However, C-based languages are used in various places of interest, such as game development and microcontrollers.
+While not part of my daily toolkit, C-based languages like C, C++, and C# are a staple in various topics that interest me, such as game development and microcontrollers.
+Although I've played around with these languages in the past, they are mostly supplementary to my main toolkit.
 {{< /feature-item >}}
 {{< /feature-grid >}}

-Despite focusing on these languages, the world of software development is vast, and I won't always be able to resist the temptation to tinker with a new toy.
-For example, the website you're on right now was originally scaffolded using Bootstrap Studio using pure HTML and CSS, then converted into a Hugo template.
-Did I know what Hugo was before I built it?
-No, but after seeing that Squarespace charges 11€/month and doesn't even offer the option to change your template for all pages of a blog, I figured this was the better investment.

 # Current Projects

-Looking for a quick showcase of what I've been working on recently?
-Recently, my focus has been web development.
-I've
+Despite my better judgement, I tend to work on several projects at a time.
+Below is a selection of projects I've worked on recently or am currently working on.

 {{< feature-grid >}}
 {{< card-item